ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

     )
 ```

-And this can also be evident in Python, since they can make functions difficult to understand how they should be used, given there's no need for types.
+And this complexity is seen in Python, since they can make functions difficult to understand how they should be used, given there's no need for types.

-What can really be passed into rectangle?
+For example what can really be passed into rectangle?

 ------
 ```python [4-5]